 There are several other health and safety considerations that all visitors to the UK should keep in mind.
 The United Kingdom is a safe country to visit, with excellent healthcare.
 Still, it is always good to purchase a quality UK travel insurance plan before arriving.

 The weather is another consideration.
 Unless your travel is confined strictly to the summer months, plan on encountering low temperatures, and even if you are traveling in the summer, you shouldn’t count on it being warm and sunny.
 In Edinburgh, the average daily July temperature doesn’t break 15°C (60°F), and at night the July average drops to 11°C (52°F), hardly tank tops and shorts weather.

 From the mysterious magic of Stonehenge to the sparkle of the crown jewels, the United Kingdom offers something for everyone.
-Totaling less than 100,000 square miles, and with London just a three-hour train ride from Paris, the UK offers a wide variety of cultures, experiences and even languages within its borders which encompasses Wales, Scotland, Northern Ireland and England.
-Be assured, for travelers and those looking to make the UK their new home, speaking English will certainly suffice.
+Totaling less than 100,000 square miles, and with London just a three-hour train ride from Paris, the UK offers a wide variety of cultures, experiences, and even languages within its borders, encompassing Wales, Scotland, Northern Ireland, and England.
+Be assured speaking English will undoubtedly suffice for travelers and those visiting the UK.

-Best UK Travel Insurance for Visitors to the United Kingdom:
+Best Travel Insurance for Visitors to the United Kingdom

 Embassy Phone Numbers in the UK